dyhBUPT/OMG/README.md

 # OMG

-OMG: Observe Multiple Granularities for Natural Language-Based Vehicle Retrieval
+Title: **OMG: Observe Multiple Granularities for Natural Language-Based Vehicle Retrieval**

+The paper has been accepted by CVPR 2022 Workshop.

 ## Abstract